LunarLite/GithubVisualisation/README.md

 ### Problem/Solution

-There is currently not a clear analytical tool or overview/visualisation of a repositories growth.
+There is currently not a clear analytical tool or overview/visualisation of the growth of a repository.
-Hence this visualisation!
+This can be an issue for manaement/group projects, where it's unsure how a project/repository is progressing.

+A visualisation would help in this case, because hard data (code, commits, etc.) may be hard to keep track of over a certain period of time.
+Additionally, no clear conclusions can be made without having a clear overview, which a visualisation can provide.

 The visualisation will show the addition of files/code/commits at a certain time of choice (during the repositories life-span).
 Additionally some sort of analysis will be made of the code frequency and commit data, allowing for another chart.
 The visualisation will also make use of the Github v3 API.

 ### Usage